KieranArasu/KieranArasu/README.md

-# Datarepository of previous/current data projects
+# Data repository of previous/current data projects
-- By @KieranArasu
+- By Kieran Arasu
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+Work mainly on R and Stata.

 ## Machine Learning
 ### Project 2: